Gopala Gopala (2015 film): Plot

-Gopala Rao breaks his own idol, which the people were praying to and commands them to not to believe in the fraudulent Godmen as their aim is to earn through people's beliefs and asks people to trust in God who is hidden in people and asks them to help each other for satisfying the God.
-Outraged public turn against godmen and try to attack them but Gopala Rao stops them.
-Hari departs to sky while Gopala Rao finds a keychain of his and tries to keep it with him but from sky, Hari's voice asks him to throw that as it would turn Gopala Rao into a person, who believes that things are Gods rather than people.
-Gopala Rao throws the keychain towards the sky and it vanishes and he reconciles with his wife, son and family.
+Gopala Rao shatters his own idol, which the people had been praying to, and commands them not to believe in the fraudulent Godmen, whose aim is to exploit people's beliefs.
+He urges the people to trust in the God within each individual and to help one another in order to truly honor God.
+The outraged public turns against the Godmen and attempts to attack them, but Gopala Rao intervenes to stop them.
+Hari then ascends into the sky, and Gopala Rao discovers a keychain that belongs to him.
+When he tries to keep it, Hari's voice from the sky instructs him to throw it away, warning that it would lead him to believe in objects as Gods rather than in people.
+Gopala Rao throws the keychain toward the sky, where it vanishes, and he reconciles with his wife, son, and family.